 Michael is half way through his second year as an open bull rider and has competed in multiple circuits across the country including the Australian Professional Rodeo Association (APRA).
 This weekend he will compete for the first time in the Mount Isa Rodeo, of which Queensland Country are proud Major Sponsors.
 Mount Isa will be his last big chance to ride and claim a spot in the 2017 top-15 finish in APRA standings and qualify for the national finals in October.

-The 20-year-old started riding junior bulls when he was fourteen at local rodeos near his home town in Tully Queensland, and said it’s always been a family sport that he’s enjoyed.
+The 20 year old started riding junior bulls when he was 14 at local rodeos near his home town in Tully Queensland, and said it’s always been a family sport that he’s enjoyed.

 “My dad and brother are bull riders too and even though my mum knows it can be dangerous she has always been supportive of us competing.
 She knows how much we love it.”